Natural and alternative solutions for Graves’ disease and Hyperthyroidism

 Hello and welcome to my website, dedicated to Graves’ disease and Hyperthyroidism patients, to alternative and natural solutions for treating Graves’ disease and hyperthyroidism!

 My name is Svetla Bankova, and I am a former Graves’ disease and Hyperthyroidism patient.
-I’ve also written 6 books on Graves’ disease and hyperthyroidism, and conducted extensive research on the subject for the past decade.
+I’ve also written 6 books on Graves’ disease and hyperthyroidism and conducted extensive research on the subject for the past decade.
 I am Graves’ disease free for 11 years now.
 If you would like to learn my personal story and how I managed to cure myself, and what alternative therapies I’ve used in my own healing journey, subscribe to the free ebook on the right and you’ll be taken to a page where it says it all!
 Have in mind that results may vary from person to person.

 - Discuss what are the causes of Graves’ disease and what triggers it.